legal resources necessary to hold negligent facilities accountable.

 At that time, the patient “refused to go to the hospital.”
 The Ambulance Run Report documents that the patient “has a large hematoma on the back of [their] head.
 No other signs of injury.
 The patient complained of some tenderness on the hematoma but no other pain.
 Staff was advised to monitor [the patient] for any changes in quality and once again if needed.”
 The resident “signed a refusal for the emergency personnel.”

 Do you suspect that your loved one shows indicators of mistreatment, abuse or neglect while living at Mattoon Rehabilitation and Healthcare Center?
 If so, take quick action now by calling the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565.
-Our law firm fights aggressively on behalf of Coles County victims of mistreatment living in long-term facilities including nursing homes in Mattoon.
+Our network of attorneys fights aggressively on behalf of Coles County victims of mistreatment living in long-term facilities including nursing homes in Mattoon.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our seasoned attorneys provide legal representation to LTC home residents who have been harmed by negligence and abuse.
 Our legal team has years of experience in successfully resolving claims for compensation against caregivers who must be held accountable.
 We accept all nursing home cases involving personal injury, abuse, and wrongful death through a contingency fee agreement.
 This arrangement postpones the need to make a payment to pay for legal services until after your case is successfully resolved through a jury trial award or negotiated out of court settlement.